abuturabofficial/google-it-support/README.md

 # Google IT Support Professional Certificate

+## **Note:** I have moved to zettelkasten note taking method, and this repo will no longer be updated.
+Currently, I'm not sharing my zettelkasten vault publicly.
+(Though this specialization was compeleted before moving to the zettelkasten method, and currently need no improvement.)

 My notes of "Google IT Support Professional Certificate" specialization offered by [Google](https://grow.google).

 It includes following individual courses: